rilldata/rill/DEVELOPER-GUIDE.md

 Note: This is not explicitly necessary.
 Running the other commands on a non-existing directory or a fresh directory will automatically initialize the project.

-### Importing a table from a file
+### Importing a source from a file

 ```
-# import table from /path/to/table/file into project under /path/to/project
+# import source from /path/to/source/file into project under /path/to/project
-npm run cli --silent -- import-table /path/to/table/file --project /path/to/project
+npm run cli --silent -- import-source /path/to/source/file --project /path/to/project

 # Optionally pass a delimiter to override auto detected delimiter by duckdb.
 # Only applies to a csv file
-npm run cli --silent -- import-table /path/to/table/csvfile --project /path/to/project --delimiter "|"
+npm run cli --silent -- import-source /path/to/source/csvfile --project /path/to/project --delimiter "|"
 ```

 `--project` is optional.
 Will default to current directory if not specified.

-Table name can be customisable using `--name` argument.
-By default, it uses file name without extension for table name.
+Source name can be customisable using `--name` argument.
+By default, it uses file name without extension for source name.

 **File types currently supported:**